ankane/searchkick/README.md

 Reindex and set up a cron job to add new conversions daily.
 For zero downtime deployment, temporarily set `conversions: false` in your search calls until the data is reindexed.

-For a more performant way to reindex conversion data, check out [performant conversions](#performant-conversions).
+For a performant way to reindex conversion data, check out [performant conversions](#performant-conversions).

 ## Personalized Results